-(SB 1800 / HB 1543) Sponsors: Sen. Boyd / Rep. Tomkow
+Sponsors: Sen. Boyd / Rep. Tomkow

 This legislation would create the Broadband Pole Replacement Program ("Program") and would add the administration of the program to the duties required of the Florida Office of Broadband ("Office").
 Under the Program, and subject to the availability of funds, qualified applicants may apply and get reimbursed for eligible pole replacement costs paid upfront to the pole owner by the applicant (up to a 50% of the total amount paid or \$5,000, whichever is less).
 An applicant may request information from a pole owner verifying the amount of eligible pole replacement costs paid by the applicant only if such information is not otherwise reasonably available.
-The bills would require a pole owner who calculates its pole rental fee based on a federal or state required/approved formula to exclude certain expenses from any eligible pole replacement of Economic Opportunity ("DEO") must apply for \$100 million in federal funding from various federal plans.
+The bills would require a pole owner who calculates its pole rental fee based on a federal or state required/approved formula to exclude certain expenses from any eligible pole replacement costs as a condition of receiving reimbursement under the Program.
+The Secretary of the Department of Economic Opportunity ("DEO") must apply for \$100 million in federal funding from various federal plans.
 Rulemaking by DEO, the Office or any other agency is not required to administer the Program.
 One year after the funds are exhausted, the Office must provide a report to the Governor and both Houses, which would identify and examine the deployment of broadband infrastructure facilitated by the Program.
 The legislation seeks \$400 million in nonrecurring funds from payments to the state by the Coronavirus State Fiscal Recovery Fund.

-SB 1800: Commerce and Tourism; Appropriations Subcommittee on Transportation, Tourism, and Economic Development; Appropriations
+SB 1800: Appropriations Subcommittee on Transportation, Tourism, and Economic Development;